Safeguarding and Looked After Children Policy

 - Ensure all staff are aware of Safeguarding Policy and procedures including supply staff

 - Ensure all staff have Safeguarding training and are able to recognise and report concerns immediately

 - Manage clear, accurate, secure records

-- Undergo training at least every 2 years
+- Undergo training every year

 - Review policy annually